 If you’re looking for junk journal cover ideas, then you’re in the right place!

-Here are 17 beautiful and unique junk journal covers I’ve made over the past year.
+Here are 21 beautiful and unique junk journal covers I’ve made over the past couple of years.
 Some are made from fabric and some are hard-cover journals – but they all have very different vibes, themes and aesthetics.

 I hope you find some inspiration ready for your next journal.
 Happy reading and crafting! xoxo